 You also need to organize your assets intelligently and make sure each image is easy to find.
 If your team can’t find product images quickly enough to use or share, the investment you put into creating images may have been for nothing.

 On the other hand, if you feel like you have succeeded in providing your customers with consistent images and all the product views they want, it’s time to pat yourself on the back!
-You are doing online sales in the digital age right.
+You are doing online sales in the digital age the right way.

 For best results, consider Digital Asset Management, one of the features of advanced Product Information Management systems to enhance your visual content with less time spent.

-Use Product Information to Your Advantage with PIM
+Use Product Information to Your Advantage with Bluestone PIM

 - have easy access to an entire product portfolio or parts of it